dsipaint/WorkspaceTools/README.md

 ## Misc
 Random scripts I found it hard to categorise

-- `aws_creds.sh`
-Will ask for your AWS CLI keys so you don't have to set the environment variables yourself

-- `aws_ssh_pass.sh`
+- `aws.sh`
+Contains 2 commands
+    - `aws_creds` will make setting aws creds easier
-Will ask you to set a password and enable password authentication for ssh on an EC2 instance
+    - `aws_ssh_pass` will allow password authentication on an AWS EC2 instance, in case you either want to use a password or want to use the VSC ssh editor on the EC2 instance

+- `aliases.sh`
+Contains the following aliases:
+    - `twitch` calls ~/twitch-cli_1.1.6_Linux_x86_64/twitch

+- `tools.sh`
+Contains useful commands:
+    - `publicise` moves a file from WSL to my windows desktop